Our Philosophical Approach

 Pursuant to ACPS Board Policy LC and Code of Virginia §22.1-212.6, admission is open to all Albemarle County residents on a lottery basis.
 Please visit our Admission page for details.

-Our school provides Albemarle families a small, liberal arts middle and high school option for students who wish to maximize intellectual curiosity and creative potential.
+CLS provides Albemarle families a nontraditional 6-12 schooling option for students who wish to maximize intellectual curiosity and creative potential.
 We provide a challenging, student-centered, inquiry-based approach to learning with emphasis on creativity, international understanding, cultural identity and the taking of multiple perspectives.

-It is a school that emphasizes rigorous academic standards in disciplinary and interdisciplinary knowledge with the arts integrated throughout the curriculum.
+CLS emphasizes rigorous academic standards in disciplinary and interdisciplinary knowledge with opportunities for personal interests and creativity integrated throughout the curriculum.
 Through a combination of academic courses, visual arts and design projects, Our students obtain real-world skills and hands-on experience to be well-prepared for college or a career in the creative arts.

 The Choice is Yours